pengfeinie/pengfeinie.github.io/_posts/2020-05-06-l2-and-l1-regularization-in-machine-learning.md

 Every neural network has a loss function that is used in training to adjust the neural network’s weights.
 The loss function measures how different the neural network’s predictions are from the truth.

+λ is a hyperparameter that adjusts the tradeoff between having low training loss and having low weights.

 - λ (lambda) determines how strongly the regularization will influence the network’s training.
   - If you set λ=0, there is no regularization at all, because you’ve zeroed out the entire regularization term.
   - If you set λ= 1,000,000,000 then that would be extremely strong regularization, which would make it hard for your model to learn anything.